Beauty

 Shield against the sun by day

 SPF is non-negotiable on the slopes.
 The intensity of the sun’s UV increases with altitude because less ozone and clouds in the atmosphere absorb these harmful rays.
 In fact, one study found that the Alps is one region where the highest UV levels are measured in Europe.
 “Snow reflects up to 80 per cent of the sun’s UV light,” says Sturm, which means the rays hit your skin twice, increasing your risk of skin cancer and premature ageing.
-Slather on SPF30 or 50 every two hours, not forgetting your ears, and use a protective lip balm; we like Ultra Violette Sheen Screen SPF50 Hydrating Lip Balm in Peach.
+That's why you should stick to a rigorous sunscreen routine, applying SPF50 every two hours, not forgetting your ears, and use a protective lip balm.

 To make your protection even more watertight, get in the habit of applying a generous layer of antioxidant serum first.
 Antioxidants help to snuff out free radicals generated by sunlight before they can harm your collagen and DNA.
 Using VISIA Complexion Analysis, which detects sun damage under the skin’s surface, research by the University of Texas Health Science Center revealed that patients who applied vitamin C and E, ferulic acid, phloretin and green tea along with sunscreen showed less DNA damage after three months than those who used sunscreen alone.

 Layered over serum and underneath SPF, a lipid-rich face cream does more than soften skin in a snowy setting.
-“It increases the hydration of the skin to improve its elasticity and stabilise the barrier function, making it better able to protect itself,” says Sturm, who created her Ski Cream with this in mind.
-“The formula also contains Edelweiss Extract to shield sensitive skin membranes against attack from free radicals.”
+“It increases the hydration of the skin to improve its elasticity and stabilise the barrier function, making it better able to protect itself,” says Sturm.

 Ole Henriksen